There are several differences in the new operating system iOS 6.

 Here’s how to launch the Passbook.
 It sounds really strange, but it works.
 Go to your settings.
 Open the General Settings.
 Open Date & Time.
 Turn the Set Automatically to “off”.
 Then change the year to 2013.
 Close your settings and go back to the Passbook.
 This time when you open it, it will let you go to the apps.
 Then you can choose which apps that use Passbook that you wish to download.
 I downloaded Fandango and Target.
 After you have downloaded the apps you want, go back to your settings and change the Date & Time back to automatic.

-I also really love how Facebook is integrated throughout.
+I also really love how Facebook is integrated throughout, they have been using a social media reporting tool that has worked amazingly.
 No longer do I have to go to the Facebook app to upload photos.
 I can upload photos from the camera roll, from the web, or from any other section of the phone.
 It is great!
 Another one of my “pet peeves” has been fixed!

 Sharing photos is easier.
 Now it is possible to share a group of photos.
 Go to Photos and Photo Stream.
 Tap over to Cloud Photo Stream (at the bottom of the screen).
 Then choose Edit.
 Tap on all the photos you wish to share.
 Choose the share button.
 The option of whether to send in an email, text message, to the regular photo stream, twitter, Facebook, assign as the photo of a contact, print, copy, save to camera roll, or to use as wall paper pops up.